f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ## 4. Add Pool Member

-Finally, in order to specify the deployment instance, we will add a pool member.
+First, specify **10.1.10.94** virtual address.
+Then, in order to specify the deployment instance, we will add a pool member.
 Open the drop-down menu under **Members** and select adding a pool member.

 ![alt text](./assets/pool-member.png)

-In the opened configuration window add a row and fill it in by giving the pool member a name and specifying the IP Address.
+In the opened configuration window add a row and fill it in by giving the pool member a name and specifying the **10.1.10.102** IP Address.

 ![alt text](./assets/member-config.png)

-## 5. Validate and Deploy
+## 5. Deploy App

 Back on the deployment instance page, the configured pool member will appear in the table.
-Fill in the instance virtual address and click the **Validate All** button.
+Click the **Validate All** button.
 This will start the process of validating all the configurations before deployment.

 ![alt text](./assets/validate-all.png)